Diogomadeira97/Dietpi-NAS/README.md

 	ifconfig

+• Before installing, create your variables using the [Models](Conf/Models) template files.

-• Save the token and put on [default-variables.sh](Conf/default/default-variables.sh).
+• Save the token and put on [Model](Conf/Models).

 ## Installation: